Developing the VBR calculator

 This sections outlines the git commands for creating and using a feature branch.
 The following assumes that you have already forked and cloned the VBR repository and have a terminal open in the VBR repository’s directory vbr/

-git checkout master
+git checkout main

 git pull